Links to useful websites

 GP Visit Cards allows individuals and families in Ireland to visit their family doctor for free.
 Only the cost of visits to your family doctor is free; you must pay for prescribed drugs, medicines and other health services similar to others who don't have a Medical Card.
 If you have a GP Visit Card you should also apply for a Drugs Payment Scheme Card if you don't already have one.

 European Health Insurance Card (EHIC)

 The European Health Insurance Card or EHIC (formerly the E111 form) allows the holder to access health care services when travelling to other EU or EEA countries.
 Anyone who is living in Ireland or intends to live here for a year can apply for an EHIC from the HSE.

-Child Benefit (previously known as Children's Allowance) is payable to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education, youthreach training or has a disability.
-Child Benefit is not paid on behalf of 18-year olds.
+Child Benefit (previously known as Children's Allowance) is payable to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education, youth reach training or has a disability.
+Child Benefit is not paid for after the age of eighteen.

 Child Benefit is paid at one and a half times the appropriate monthly rate for twins, and at double the appropriate monthly rate for triplets and other multiple births.

 Under the Drugs Payment Scheme, an individual or family in Ireland only must pay €144 each month for approved prescribed drugs, medicines, and certain appliances for use by that person or his or her family in that month.
 The amount is determined from time to time by the Minister for Health and Children.
 If you have a GP Visit Card or do not have a Medical Card, you should apply for a Drugs Payment Scheme Card.

 Invalidity Pension is a payment for insured people who are permanently incapable of work because of an illness or incapacity.
 A doctor employed by the Department of Social Protection decides whether you are medically unfit for work and qualify on medical grounds for Invalidity Pension.